kubeshop/botkube-docs/blog-post.md

 The Botkube team is a group of dedicated individuals with a common focus on developing innovative solutions in the technology landscape.
 With AI getting more and more widely used, the team saw an opportunity to explore the potential of AI-powered chatbots in the DevOps space.

 A significant event that played a crucial role in shaping the trajectory of the ChatGPT plugin was the company-wide hackathon organized by Kubeshop.
-The hackathon was a great opportunity for the team to brainstorm ideas and collaborate on projects that would help people making Kubernetes life easier, simpler and faster.
+The hackathon was a great opportunity for the team to brainstorm ideas and collaborate on projects that would help people make Kubernetes life easier, simpler and faster.

 This blog post aims to document the entire process involved in the creation of the Botkube ChatGPT plugin.
 From the initial spark of the idea during the hackathon to the final stages of implementation, we'll take you on a behind-the-scenes journey.
 Expect insights into the challenges, breakthroughs, and collaborative efforts that went into making this vision a reality.

 ## Ideation Phase: The Company-Wide Hackathon

 It all started with the internal Kubeshop hackathon.
 During this intense and collaborative event, team members from diverse backgrounds came together to brainstorm, experiment, and find novel solutions to challenges in the Kubernetes space, as a part of the existing projects in Kubeshop portfolio.
-The hackathon's theme was to help Developers, Testers, DevOPS, SRE’s or their managers with making Kubernetes life easier, simpler, faster.
+The hackathon's theme was to help Developers, Testers, DevOps, SRE’s or their managers with making Kubernetes life easier, simpler, and faster.
 In 48 hours, the teams had to come up with an idea, build a prototype, and present their proof-of-concept solution to the judges.

 The Botkube team came up with 14 different ideas.
 As the hackathon time was limited, the team had to filter out the ideas we should focus on.
-After a series of dicussions and internal voting, we decided to improve the Botkube onboarding experience.
+After several discussions and internal voting, we decided to improve the Botkube onboarding experience.
 This consisted of 4 different parts:

 - Botkube Cloud Migration Tool, to seamlessly migrate existing Botkube installation to Botkube Cloud.
 - Botkube Cloud Instance Builder, a convenient drag-and-drop UI tool to configure Botkube instance.